 Blues Section (1967 - 1968)

 Blues Section in 1967.
-From the left: Jim Pembroke, Hasse Walli, Ronnie Österberg, Eero Koivistoinen, Måns Groundstroem Blues Section was a pioneering band in Finnish rock music who, during their brief career, managed to leave behind them a lasting legacy, not only with some memorable tunes of their own but also paving way for the future, when more bands and musicians, even a whole music scene, followed in their footsteps.
+From the left: Jim Pembroke, Hasse Walli, Ronnie Österberg, Eero Koivistoinen, Måns Groundstroem.
+Blues Section was a pioneering band in Finnish rock music who, during their brief career, managed to leave behind them a lasting legacy, not only with some memorable tunes of their own but also paving way for the future, when more bands and musicians, even a whole music scene, followed in their footsteps.
 The band was started in spring 1967 by guitarist Hasse Walli (1948-) and bassist Måns Groundstroem (1949-).
-Blues Section took their initial cues from John Mayall’s Bluesbreakers and Jimi Hendrix whose May 1967 concert in Helsinki had astonished also local musicians.
-Blues Section found an inspired vocalist-songwriter from the British expat Jim Pembroke (1946-2021), formerly of The Pems.
+Blues Section took their initial cues from John Mayall ’s Bluesbreakers and Jimi Hendrix whose May 1967 concert in Helsinki had astonished also local musicians.
+Blues Section found an inspired vocalist-songwriter from the British expat Jim Pembroke (1946 - 2021), formerly of The Pems.
 For Blues Section's first line-up, drums were played by Edward Vesala .
-He was replaced by Raimo "Raikka" Rautarinne , before the band finally settled them...
+He was replaced by Raimo "Raikka" Rautarinne , before the band finally settled t...